 Introduction

 There is more to leaflet distribution than just selecting an area and delivering a few thousand leaflets within it.
-In this article we will have a look at 10 Practical leaflet distribution tips that will help you get the most out of your campaigns.
+In this article we will have a look at 10 practical leaflet distribution tips that will help you get the most out of your campaigns.

 1. Selecting demographics on qualities other than only income

 There is more to London than looking for the most affluent postcodes and executing a flyer drop after flyer drop.
 There are places with strong demographics of young city professionals.
-(You can have a look at this article talking about some of the most affluent postcodes in London for context.)
+Other parts of London tend to have a high percentage of families and others of older couples.
+Some areas are full of homes with gardens.

 2. Use more than one design